lambdacms/lambdacms/yesod-scaffold-patches/README.md

 3. Apply the patches from this repo.
 4. Take note of any patch chunks that got rejected.
 5. Manually apply chunks that got rejected, if any.
-6. Get it to compile, and test if all works properly.
+6. Get it to compile (`stack build`) and test if all works properly.
+7. Make sure the test suite compiles and runs without errors (`stack test`).
 7. Create new patches with the `create_patches.sh` script in this repo.
 8. Use a multi-file diff tool to see if how the new patches are different from the patches in this repo.
 9. Apply the new patches to the `unpatched-$PROJECT_NAME` directory and check that it compiles.